 The Rulemaking Petition Process

-Before filing a petition for rulemaking, you may consult with the NRC.
+You may consult with the NRC before and after filing a petition for rulemaking.
 The NRC is permitted to:

-Describe the procedure and process for filing and responding to a petition for rulemaking;
+Describe the process for filing, docketing, tracking, closing, amending, withdrawing, and resolving a petition for rulemaking;

 Address your inquires to --

 Division of Rulemaking